 “Make life dreams come true,” my dad said.
 But I realized its importance after quite some time.
 Now I know that to make life dreams come true, patience and sacrifice are key plus a strong foundation.
 One of my tips to get you started would be to create a plan of action.
 I wish you, too, could realize your goals for real.
 Make life dreams come true.

 I used to hang out with the wrong kind of teenagers.
 You know, they were the ones you would see at the back of a building, bullying someone.

 That part of my life started during middle school.
 I was tired of being on the receiving end of bullying, so I decided to join the bullies.
 I did not account for the fact that I had to become one of them if I did not want to get kicked out of the group.
 That was life for me back then.
 I had no big, incredible ideals, didn’t have a positive perspective, and didn’t make positive goals, and didn’t even think of my future as well.

-I began drinking at the age of 15.
-I could still recall the first time that I got drunk with my newfound friends.
-One of them had a fake ID and used it to buy a big bottle of whiskey at the convenience store.
-When I saw what’s in his brown paper bag, I initially tried to refuse because no one drank alcoholic beverages in the family, and I did not want to get caught by my mom.
+In my earlier life, I began drinking at the age of 15.
+I initially tried to refuse because no one drank alcoholic beverages in the family, and I did not want to get caught by my mom.
 However, they said that they wouldn’t talk to me again if I said no. They wanted me to make life dreams that would come true.

 I hated the taste of alcohol every time, but I kept drinking when they told me to keep drinking.
 It took me a while to recognize that what we had doesn’t represent a successful relationship between friends.
 My life was in haywire, and I felt that nothing good was going to come true with my aspirations if I maintain my friendship with them.

 So when did I realize I had to make life dreams come true?